clixx-io/clixx.io/doc/source/Digital-Button.rst

 .. image:: images/Button-Board.png

-The Digital Button is a handy general purpose button board.
+The Digital Button is a handy general purpose button board for using in places where you need to add one or more input-buttons to a project.

-It can be used in any circuit requiring a button and can be mounted either directly to the circuit board via a digital or analog input.
+The advantages of this Button board is that it can plug directly into a Clixx.IO Dock or be attached with an extension cable and be mounted in a convenient physical location such as on any flat surface, like next to a door for instance.

 Any programming language can be used depending on your platform and the button works as a Digital Input device meaning that a value of 0 indicates